-The project leverages community-led and market-led approaches to increase and diversify the incomes of vulnerable households by improving agricultural productivity, strengthening disaster risk reduction systems, and improving linkages to markets and financial services.
+The project leverages community and market-led approaches to increase and diversify the incomes of vulnerable households by improving access to water resource, enhancing agricultural production and productivity, strengthening disaster risk reduction systems, and improving linkages to markets and financial services.
 The project also improves feeding and care practices for new mothers and children under the age of two, improves the dietary diversity and quality of foods consumed by the entire household, and supports the integration of nutrition into health care service delivery.

 Strategic Objective 1